Radiation therapy is a cancer treatment that uses concentrated radiation beams to destroy cancerous cells.

 Why Radiation Therapy is done

-Radiation therapy is a key tool for treating most cancers and usually, it is used in conjunction with other therapies, such as chemotherapy or tumor removal surgery.
+Radiation therapy is a key tool for treating most cancers and usually, it is used in conjunction with other therapies, such as or tumor removal surgery.

 The most important goals of radiation therapy are to shrink tumors and kill cancer cells.
 While the therapy as well will likely injure healthy cells, the damage isn’t permanent.
 Your normal, noncancerous cells have the ability to recuperate from radiation therapy.
 To reduce the effect radiation has on the body, the radiation is targeted only to distinctive points in your body.